College Basketball Preseason Top 25

 - Projected starting lineup: Payton Pritchard, Louis King, Paul White, Kenny Wooten, Bol Bol

-For my money, Oregon’s season hinge on whether or not Brown returns to school, and I don’t think that’s looking likely.
+For my money, Oregon’s season hung on whether or not Brown returned to school, and Ihe’s gone.
 Bol and King are both potential one-and-done players, and Wooten is an elite defensive prospect, but I’m in a wait and see mode with them.
 Personally, I’m not on the Bol Bol bandwagon, but I understand why he is, in theory, a high-level prospect.

 18. MARYLAND TERRAPINS